Table of Contents

 Alex Krylov & Piper Stull-Lane

-The bill will be brought to a floor vote in the House sometime in 2023, a major achievement of its own, and — if passed — would be sent to the Senate as a grand bipartisan compromise.
+The proposed privacy legislation will be brought to a floor vote in the House sometime in 2023, a major achievement of its own, and — if passed — would be sent to the Senate as a grand bipartisan compromise.

-DataGrail believes that privacy is a human right.
-So, it begs the question: Is the ADPPA objectively good?
+DataGrail believes that data privacy is a human right.
+So, it begs the question: Is the ADPPA objectively a good addition to privacy legislation in the United States?
 Can it hold its own on a global stage?
 Can it be effective today and tomorrow?

 Speakers included: Prof. Daniel Solove, GW Law and TeachPrivacy | Omer Tene, Goodwin Procter | Susan Hintze, Hintze Law | Jody Westby, Global Cyber Risk | Alan Butler, EPIC | Alastair MacTaggart, CCPA and CPRA co-author, caprivacy.org